prototypal/metamask-plugin-wrapper/docs/APPKEYS.md

 (by domain)
 implement in keyring these specific account separetely

-I currently assign the first path of the hdPath using the plugin eth address (authorAddress) and the I let the plugin's code add any extra subPath to this. and then he can add an account index.
+I currently assign the first path of the hdPath using the keccak of the name and the I let the plugin's code add any extra subPath to this. and then he can add an account index.
 So for example it would be:
-// plugin eth author address
- // 0x37a962652fcb752ae373feb022dd2882a9348b79
- // 37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79
+37a9 6265 2fcb 752a e373 feb0 22dd 2882 a934 8b79
 `m/14249/25189/12235/29994/58227/65200/8925/10370/43316/35705/index_customisable_by_plugin/index_customisable_by_plugin/index_customisable_by_plugin.../index_customisable_by_plugin/ account index`

 the `index_customisable_by_plugin/.../index_customisable_by_plugin` part is just a string but it needs to follow the same rules as bip32

+## Elements of these HD Paths
+### Domain specific HD subPaths

+ENS Name: vitalik.buterin.eth
+Ens name hash eg. :
+e4a10c258c7b68c38df1cf0caf03ce2e34b5ec02e5abdd3ef18f0703f317c62a

+see here to see how an ENS name hash is computed

+### App controlled HD subPath

+allows to use other parameters for under the app control
+ex: version, username, ...

+### Account index

+# Notes:
+- In Hd Paths, Merge app controlled subset and account index ?

+- XPubKeys, how do we introduce them?
+How do we isolate them such that we don't leak a single XPubKey for the whole mnemonic, which would be a big privacy concern and would also remove the benefit of proposal 2 for hd path isolation per main account.

+json rpc method middleware
+private RPC methods for app keys

+# API

+* **getPubKey(string hdPath, uint index)** returns bytes:
+hdPath: customise the app key path (and can use several), should be formatted as uint/uint/uint (can be extended as much as one likes) with uint under 0x80000000 can also be hardened using '
+Derive an new account for the plugin (along some specific derivation path) and get public key

+Should we allow to specify alternative derivation types and path ? we use BIP32 and BIP44 and some custom path

 * **getXPubKey() returns bytes**: